Devotional

 The story: Those years happened because I was failing.
 If I had been more obedient, more faithful, I would not have lost them.
 The pit was punishment for the part of me that wandered.
 It was avoidable, and the avoidability makes it unbearable.

 But ask this.
 If your obedience had been the determining factor, where would it have come from?
 Where does any obedience come from?
-Either God works it in you (Philippians 2:13 — "for it is God who works in you to will and to act") or it comes from a heart that, by Romans 8:7, "does not submit to God's law, nor can it do so."
+Either God works it in you (Philippians 2:13 — "for it is God who works in you to will and to act") or it comes from what Paul calls the mind governed by the flesh, which "does not submit to God's law, nor can it do so" (Romans 8:7).
 Either God gives the obedience or there is none.
 If God gives the obedience, the seasons He did not give it were not failures of your sovereignty.
 They were the unfolding of His.

 This is not a license to wander.
 It is release from self-blame for years never yours to control.
 The locusts did not come because you left the gate open.
 The Sovereign over locusts had a vineyard to plant on the other side of the famine.
 You did not derail His plan.
 You walked the road He laid down — even the parts you would not have chosen, even the parts you cannot forgive yourself for, even the parts where you felt alone.

 You were not drifting.
 You were being carried.
 The current you thought was carrying you away from God was the current He set in motion to bring you home through the long way around.
-Aaron's decade in twelve countries was not a detour from his calling.
-It was his calling.
-The wandering produced the testimony.
-The testimony produced this site.
-This site is finding you now.
-None of it could have happened any other way, because the God who chose you before the foundation also chose the road.
+Years lost to wandering are not always a detour from your calling.
+Sometimes they are the long way the calling had to travel home.
+None of it happens any other way, because the God who chose you before the foundation also chose the road.
 And the road went through the wreckage on purpose.

 Back to the Wreckage